 Barbera – This variety is most popular in northern Italy –Alba, Asti- and Argentina.
 Wines made from Barbera grapes are medium to full bodied, with tannins on the light side, therefore easy to drink.
 You can expect a sweet fruit flavor, reminiscent of red berries and spice.
 Grown mainly in Italy -Alba, Asti.

 Cabernet Sauvignon – Top red grape variety; the bold Cabernet Sauvignon is the starting point for more quality wines than any other variety.
-Cabernet Sauvignon wines are medium to full bodied, fruity, with an aroma of blackcurrant and cassis, with a hint occasional mint or green pepper flavors and, when matured in oak, some vanilla and wood flavors.
-The best wines are rich, firm, deep and have the characteristic Cabernet flavor; these wines age well.
-Cabernet Sauvignon is often blended with other grapes, Merlot –less tannic- is often the preferred partner.
+Cabernet Sauvignon wines are medium to full bodied, fruity, with an aroma of black currant and cassis, with a hint occasional mint or green pepper flavors and, when matured in oak, some vanilla and wood flavors.
+The best wines are rich, firm, deep and have the characteristic Cabernet flavor and aroma.
+These wines age well.
+Cabernet Sauvignon is often blended with other grapes, Merlot, with less tannin, is often the preferred partner.
 This variety originated in Bordeaux but it grows well in any soil as long as it is relatively warm.
-Cabernet Sauvignon grows successfully in many regions; worth the mention are South Africa, New Zealand, Chile, Australia and California.
+Cabernet Sauvignon grows successfully in many regions in the five continents.

 Carignan – This variety grows in the south of France, Spain and parts of California.
 Carignan produces fairly tannic, full bodied wines with profound color and uncomplicated berry flavors.